silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ## Create a new site

-Composer can create a new site for you, using the installer as a template.
-To do so, run this:
+Composer can create a new site for you, using the installer as a template:

 	composer create-project silverstripe/installer ./my/website/folder